A Journey Towards Well-Being

 This book made me excited- I CAN be daring!
 Daring takes on many forms and I encourage you all (female or male) to read this book and get excited too.
 For now I will leave you with my favourite dares.

-Dare to learn something new every day: As you may have gathered from all of my blogs, I am a huge nerd and love to learn new things.
+Dare to learn something new every day: As you may have gathered from all of my Newsfeeds, I am a huge nerd and love to learn new things.
 So this task was fairly straight-forward to me.
 I would finally go online and learn about antiques so that I can sell them for a wack of cash.
 I am still stuck in the internet trying to understand why certain ugly mugs are worth more than the pretty ones and also who this Royal Albert and Royal Doulton were?
 (And also thinking I should do something cool like my great-grandmother and collect stuff.
 Although, maybe not 30 boxes worth of salt and pepper shakers, that’s kind of….
 OCD?
 Coincidence in my family genes?)

 Dare to do something you don’t think you’re good at once in a while: I contemplated getting out the violin again for this but for the sake of everyone’s hearing I opted to postpone this dare.